-OPDIVO® is indicated for the treatment of different types of tumours, as monotherapy or in combination with ipilimumab.
+OPDIVO[®] is indicated for the treatment of different types of tumours, as monotherapy or in combination with ipilimumab.

-For a complete list of the current authorized indications and the type of patients in which you should use nivolumab with caution please refer to the nivolumab Summary of Product Characteristics (SmPC).
+For a complete list of the current authorised indications and the type of patients in which you should use nivolumab with caution, please refer to the nivolumab Summary of Product Characteristics (SmPC).

-This medicinal product is subject to additional monitoring This will allow quick identification of new safety information..

-Healthcare professionals are asked to report any suspected adverse reactions via Medicines Authority.
-ADR report forms can be downloaded from www.medicinsauthority.gov.mt/adrportal and sent to postlicensing.medicinesauthority@gov.mt or sent to Medicines Authority, Sir Temi Zammit Buildings, Malta Life Sciences Park, San Gwann SGN 3000, Malta

-Adverse reactions should also be reported to Bristol-Myers Squibb Medical Information at www.ema.europa.eu or call medical information at 00 356 2397 6 505
+This medicinal product is subject to additional monitoring.
+This will allow quick identification of new safety information.
+Healthcare professionals are asked to report any suspected adverse reactions via WWW.medicinesauthority.gov.mt/adrportal Adverse reactions should also be reported to Bristol-Myers Squibb Medical Information at 00 356 23976417 or pv@ammangion.com